jberkel/sms-backup-plus/README.md

 ### Usage without Gmail (IMAP)

-You don't have to use Gmail to backup your text messages - change Authentication to "Plain text" in "Advanced Settings - IMAP server settings", then change the server address / username and password accordingly.
-Make sure to set security to "SSL (optional / trust all)" if the IMAP server you're connecting to has a self-signed certificate ("Unknown certificate" error during backup).
+You don't have to use Gmail to backup your text messages - change Authentication to "Plain text" in "Advanced settings - Custom IMAP server", then change the server address / user name and password accordingly.
+Make sure to set security to "SSL (optional / trust all)" if your IMAP server has a self-signed certificate ("Unknown certificate" error during backup).

 👉 1.5.11: security settings have been simplified.
 Select TLS and check "Trust all certificates" if using a self-signed certificate.

-Also note that Gmail labels simply correspond to IMAP folders, which will automatically be created on the first backup.
+Also note that Gmail labels simply correspond to IMAP folders that will automatically get created on the first backup.

 ## <a name="faq">FAQ</a>